History of the Pomeranian in Australia

 Pomeranians in Western Australia

-The earliest records I have found of Pomeranians exhibited in Western Australia date around 1896.
+The earliest records I have found of Pomeranians being exhibited in Western Australia date back to around 1896.

 A Pomeranian bitch owned by Miss E Edwardes was exhibited at the first York Dog, Poultry and Horticultural Society’s Annual Show in 1896